nmartinovictop/todolist/README.md

 - [ ] edit a task
     - [ ] add existing task details to edit modal
-    - [ ] when a user hits edit, then update the task and close the modal
+    - [ ] when a user hits edit, then update the task and close the modal Weird bug where editing a modal works on many
 - [ ] when all tasks are deleted from a project, then delete the project